-African countries are working towards improving the quality and skills levels of their labour forces.
+African countries are working towards improving the quality and skill levels of their labor forces.
 The increasing recognition that higher technical and vocational skills are crucial in enhancing competitiveness and contributing to social inclusion, decent employment, and poverty reduction has been a strong incentive for reform.
-The term technical and vocational skills development (TVSD) refers to the acquisition of knowledge, practical competencies, knowhow and attitudes necessary to perform a certain trade or occupation in the labour market.
+The term technical and vocational skills development (TVSD) refers to the acquisition of knowledge, practical competencies, know-how and attitudes necessary to perform a certain trade or occupation in the labor market.
 For the scope of this report, TVSD corresponds to the broad UNESCO and ILO definition of technical and vocational education and training (TVET).

-Competencies can be acquired either through structured training in public or private TVET schools and centres, or through practical experience on the job in enterprises (work-place training in the formal sector and informal apprenticeship), or both (the so-called “dual” training, involving a combination of work-place and institution based training).
+Competencies can be acquired either through structured training in public or private TVET schools and centers, or through practical experience on the job in enterprises (work-place training in the formal sector and informal apprenticeship), or both (the so-called “dual” training, involving a combination of work-place and institution-based training).

-Generally, investing in knowledge and skills is seen by many governments as the cornerstone of developing an employable and globally competitive work force.
-A skilled and knowledgeable work force improves the investment climate because skilled workers create an attractive economic environment for investors.
-The returns to increasing investments in skills development tend to be high in rapidly growing economies, and can be low or non-existent in situations characterised by weak growth and poor governance.
-Among the most critical supporting factors of better skills utilisation will be the macroeconomic reforms necessary to promote growth, and thus expand the opportunities for business development and employment.
-Strategies to promote national growth should emphasise skills development for the sectors with the most promising employment prospects if they are to have a maximum impact.
+Generally, investing in knowledge and skills is seen by many governments as the cornerstone of developing an employable and globally competitive workforce.
+A skilled and knowledgeable workforce improves the investment climate because skilled workers create an attractive economic environment for investors.
+The returns to increasing investments in skills development tend to be high in rapidly growing economies and can be low or non-existent in situations characterized by weak growth and poor governance.
+Among the most critical supporting factors of better skills utilization will be the macroeconomic reforms necessary to promote growth, and thus expand the opportunities for business development and employment.
+Strategies to promote national growth should emphasize skills development for the sectors with the most promising employment prospects if they are to have a maximum impact.